-Hong Kong experienced sustained political unrest in 2019, with several protests turning violent at times.
-There were also instances of individuals detonating improvised incendiary devices or improvised explosive devices.
-The U.S. Consulate General is not aware of recent incidents involving politically motivated damage to projects or installations, though protesters regularly vandalized companies linked to mainland China or associated with pro-government views.
-Some companies faced pressure from mainland China to take political stances against Hong Kong protesters.
-Beijing’s imposition of the National Security Law on June 30, 2020 has introduced heightened uncertainties for companies operating in Hong Kong.
-As a result, U.S. citizens traveling or residing in Hong Kong may be subject to increased levels of surveillance, as well as arbitrary enforcement of laws and detention for purposes other than maintaining law and order.
+Beijing’s imposition of the National Security Law (NSL) on June 30, 2020 has introduced heightened uncertainties for companies operating in Hong Kong.
+As a result, U.S. citizens traveling through or residing in Hong Kong may be subject to increased levels of surveillance, as well as arbitrary enforcement of laws and detention for purposes other than maintaining law and order.

 11. Labor Policies and Practices

-Hong Kong’s unemployment rate stood at 3.3 percent in the fourth quarter of 2019, with the unemployment rate of youth aged 15-19 rising to 10.2 percent.
-In 2019, skilled personnel working as administrators, managers, professionals, and associate professionals accounted for 41.3 percent of the total working population.
-At the end of March 2019, there were about 391,500 foreign domestic helpers working in Hong Kong.
-In 2019, about 18,931 foreign professionals came to work in the city, more than 3,000 fewer than the previous year.
+Hong Kong’s unemployment rate stood at 3.9 percent in the fourth quarter of 2021.
+The labor participation rate for men was 65 percent, while that for women was 54 percent.
+In 2021, skilled personnel working as administrators, managers, professionals, and associate professionals accounted for about 40 percent of the total working population.
+At the end of 2021, there were about 321,900 foreign domestic helpers, overwhelmingly women, working in Hong Kong.
+In 2021, about 13,800 foreign professionals, including 1,129 from the United States, came to work in the city under the city’s General Employment Policy, a five percent year-on-year decrease.
 The Employees Retraining Board provides skills re-training for local employees.
 To address a shortage of highly skilled technical and financial professionals, the HKG seeks to attract qualified foreign and mainland Chinese workers.

 According to the EO, someone employed under a continuous contract for not less than 24 months is eligible for severance payment if: 1) dismissed by reason of redundancy; 2) under a fixed term employment contract that expires without being renewed due to redundancy; or 3) laid off.

-As a developed economy, there is little potential for the DFC to operate in Hong Kong.
-However, there is scope for cooperation between companies based in Hong Kong with regional operations to work with the DFC.
+As an advanced economy, there is little potential for DFC to operate in Hong Kong.
+However, there is scope for cooperation between companies based in Hong Kong with regional operations and DFC in connection with investments in less developed countries.
 Hong Kong is a member of the World Bank Group’s Multilateral Investment Guarantee Agency.

 13. Foreign Direct Investment and Foreign Portfolio Investment Statistics